Bring-Your-Own-Device (BYOD) Best PracticesThat Fit Your Small Business

 Small businesses have a choice to make.
 Option 1: Provide employees with a company device and ensure complete control of data, with ability to wipe it if ever lost or stolen.
 A company device also means control of the phone number, ensuring clients don’t contact a competitor if the employee leaves for another company.
 The downside, of course, is cost and management responsibility of the contracts and device upgrades.
 Option 2: Allow employees to use their personal devices to conduct company business.
 This is a less expensive option, but still requires management and control over any company and client data that my exist on the phone.
 Here is how to do it right.
-When an organization plans to permit employees to use their own devices (mobile phones, laptops, smart watches and tablets) there are certain elements that must remain in place to keep the company -- and any client data -- safe.
-Not only is this good business practice, but now enforced by states laws, such as the SHEILD Act in New York and the Florida Information Protection Act of 2014 (FIPA), which mandates businesses take measures to protect and safeguard personal information.
-A strong BYOD strategy includes a written policy that outlines the responsibilities of both employer and user, an MDM solution to manage and control all devices and an agreement between employer and employee that acknowledges understanding and compliance with the company’s mobile device policy.
+When an organization allows employees to use their own devices (mobile phones, laptops, smart watches and tablets) there are certain elements that must remain in place to keep the company -- and any client data -- safe.
+Not only is this good business practice, but now enforced by state laws, such as the SHEILD Act in New York and the Florida Information Protection Act of 2014 (FIPA), which mandates businesses take measures to protect and safeguard personal information.
+A strong BYOD strategy includes a written policy that outlines the responsibilities of both employer and employee, an MDM solution to manage and control all devices and an agreement between employer and employee that acknowledges understanding and compliance with the company’s mobile device policy.
 The Best Practices that contribute to an effective BYOD strategy are as follows: Use A Mobile Device Management (MDM) Solution

 Establish Formal Security Policies